amcginlay/sns-webserver/README.md

 aws sns publish --topic-arn ${topic} --message "this is a test"
 ```
 - The webserver output will display the published message
-- If you repeat the `subscribe` and `confirm-subscription` steps for another webserver then both will receive the notification
+- If you repeat the `subscribe` and `confirm-subscription` steps for another webserver then both will be notified of any publications
 - You can remove a subscription as follows
 ```
 aws sns unsubscribe